Ganymede-Bio/website-docusaurus/docs/nodes/App/S3_Read.md

 - **duplicate_behavior**
   - "ignore" or "save" files that already exist in the Ganymede output bucket
 - **required_aging_in_seconds**
-  - Minimum age in seconds for files to be considered for copying
+  - Minimum age in seconds for files to be considered for copying.
+This is useful for ensuring that files are not copied before they are fully written.
+- **max_aging_in_seconds**
+  - Maximum age in seconds for files to be considered for copying.
+This is useful for only syncing recently modified files.

 ### Notes